 Prerequisite: departmental permission.
 This course is intended to assist students in the transition from high school to college.
 Focus is placed on both the characteristics and behavior of the successful college student.
 Topics to be covered include, but are not limited to, study skills, time management, goal setting, learning styles, financial planning, emotional intelligence, and personal and civic responsibility.
 (F, Sp, Su)

 UCOL 1022.
 University College Seminar.2 Credit Hours.

+Prerequisite: None.
+May be repeated with change of topic; maximum credit 12 hours.
 Each seminar is developed and taught by an individual faculty member who leads students through an in-depth exploration of a specific intellectual topic.
 This course does not count for major credit in any department.
 However, the course may count for elective credit as granted by a department.
 (F, Sp)

 UCOL 1030.
 Leadership Practicum.1-3 Credit Hours.